Ashoka: First contact with Buddhism

 Different sources give different accounts of Ashoka's conversion to Buddhism.

 According to Sri Lankan tradition, Ashoka's father, Bindusara, was a devotee of Brahmanism, and his mother Dharma was a devotee of Ajivikas.
 The Samantapasadika states that Ashoka followed non-Buddhist sects during the first three years of his reign.
 The Sri Lankan texts add that Ashoka was not happy with the behaviour of the Brahmins who received his alms daily.
 His courtiers produced some Ajivika and Nigantha teachers before him, but these also failed to impress him.

 The Dipavamsa states that Ashoka invited several non-Buddhist religious leaders to his palace and bestowed great gifts upon them in the hope that they would answer a question posed by the king.
 The text does not state what the question was but mentions that none of the invitees were able to answer it.
 One day, Ashoka saw a young Buddhist monk called Nigrodha (or Nyagrodha), who was looking for alms on a road in Pataliputra.
 He was the king's nephew, although the king was not aware of this: he was a posthumous son of Ashoka's eldest brother Sumana, whom Ashoka had killed during the conflict for the throne.
 Ashoka was impressed by Nigrodha's tranquil and fearless appearance, and asked him to teach him his faith.
 In response, Nigrodha offered him a sermon on appamada (earnestness).
 Impressed by the sermon, Ashoka offered Nigrodha 400,000 silver coins and 8 daily portions of rice.
 The king became a Buddhist upasaka, and started visiting the Kukkutarama shrine at Pataliputra.
 At the temple, he met the Buddhist monk Moggaliputta Tissa, and became more devoted to the Buddhist faith.
 The veracity of this story is not certain.
 This legend about Ashoka's search for a worthy teacher may be aimed at explaining why Ashoka did not adopt Jainism, another major contemporary faith that advocates non-violence and compassion.
-The legend suggests that Ashoka was not attracted to Buddhism because he was looking for such a faith, rather, for a competent spiritual teacher.
+The legend suggests that Ashoka was not attracted to Buddhism because he was looking for such a faith; instead, he was in search of a competent spiritual teacher.
 The Sri Lankan tradition adds that during his sixth regnal year, Ashoka's son Mahinda became a Buddhist monk, and his daughter became a Buddhist nun.